Cristina369/TicketReservation/README.md

 - Booking Management: Users can book seats for desired events and manage their reservations.
 - Admin Dashboard: Admins have full control over ticket management, including tickets, seats, events, and reservations.
 - Secure Authentication and Authorization: The app ensures robust security with ASP.NET Identity and JWT.
-- Responsive Design: The frontend is built with Angular Material for a seamless user experience across devices.
+- Responsive Design: The frontend is built with Angular and Bootstrap for a seamless user experience across devices.
 </br>

 ## Getting Started